icssc/ZotMeet/README.md

 3. Once connected to the Postgres Server, Right click on databases -> create -> database, and name it `zotmeet`.
 4. In the ZotMeet project root directory,`drizzle kit generate:pg` will generate a migrations folder which contain scripts you can run to update your database schema.
 5. Create a .env file, and set `DATABASE_URL=postgres://yourusername:yourpassword@localhost:5432/zotmeet`
+6. Using pgAdmin, run all the migration files in order.
+This can be done using the query tool.

 ### Committing Changes